National Holocaust Monument 'desecrated' by use as photo and video backdrop | CBC News

 The videos have since been removed from the company's website and social media platforms.

-Since the monument was unveiled five years ago, Mina Cohn, chair of the Centre for Holocaust Education and Scholarship (CHES), said she's seen a number of photographers and videographers at the sight, shooting Instagram ads, fashion campaigns and music videos.
+Since the monument was unveiled five years ago, the chair of the Centre for Holocaust Education and Scholarship (CHES), said she's seen a number of photographers and videographers at the site shooting Instagram ads, fashion campaigns and music videos.

-"It's very upsetting that it's reoccurring and it's not the first time that it's happened," she said.
+"It's very upsetting that it's reoccurring and it's not the first time that it's happened," said Mina Cohn.

 Judy Young, another member of CHES and a Holocaust survivor herself, said she's not interested in seeing those people punished but that more needs to be done to inform the public.

-"I think there ought to be more information, not just on the monument itself, but information out about what the significance of this place is," she said, whether that be the NCC, the federal Department of Heritage, or the CHES as a community organization.
+"I think there ought to be more information, not just on the monument itself, but information out about what the significance of this place is," she said, whether that be on the NCC, the federal Department of Heritage or the CHES as a community organization.